dchristl/esp32_nat_router_extended/README.md

 ## Wifi scanning limitation
-Because of technical limitations, a client can not be simultaneously connected to device and scan for Wifis.
-Before the scan started all the clients will be disconnected.
-After that the scan will start, saved in nvs and the device will reboot.
-After reconnecting to the device you will be able to see the scanned networks.
-The scan result will be deleted afterwards, but it is always possible to retry the scanning.
+Due to technical limitations, a client cannot be simultaneously connected to the device and scan for Wi-Fi networks.
+Before the scan starts, all the clients will be disconnected.
+After that, the scan will be saved in NVS,and the device will reboot.
+Upon reconnecting to the device, you will be able to view the scanned networks.

+An automatic redirect occurs the first time.
+Afterward, the scanned networks can be viewed three more times before they are deleted from the NVS to save storage space.

 ## Misc